nabaxo/janq/README.md

 **janq** is a lightweight, high-performance Quake-style terminal wrapper "vibe" coded with scorn and contempt in Rust.
 Not all vibes are good, sometimes vibes are _rancid_.
 The regressions I had to fix like you wouldn't believe... (ノಠ益ಠ)ノ彡┻━┻

-But in the end I managed to wrangle the Wondrous Machine enough so that while running, janq on _startup_ uses like ~2 MB RAM on Windows and ~3 MB on my Fedora KDE system.
+But in the end I managed to wrangle the Wondrous Machine enough so that janq, on _**cold start** (where you don't have any of the apps to be managed open already),_ uses like ~3 MB RAM on Windows and on my Fedora KDE system.
+On not a cold start, it idles at ~2MB RAM on Windows and ~3MB on Linux.

 It manages your favorite terminal emulator (WezTerm, Windows Terminal, etc.) or whatever app you feel like, allowing you to toggle it with a global hotkey, featuring smooth animations and multi-monitor support.

+> [!WARNING]
+> Seriously, I don't know how to program in Rust.
+I have no idea if the code is good or not.
+On a quick glance, it doesn't appear to do stupid shit; I have no idea about the specifics of Rust, I'm just a (bad) webdev.

 > [!CAUTION]
 > I have only tested this on two machines, your mileage may vary and all that.